matheusb432/rust-course/notes/07-macros.md

   - The input patterns are different than patterns used in `match` or `if let`
   - Multiple matchers may be defined for one macro, they're checked in order
 - `Transcribers` read the input captured by the matchers and then emit code

   - The transcribed code completely replaces the macro invocation

+- One of the main advantages of macros over functions in Rust is that they are more flexible and can accept a varying number of arguments, among other things.
+- Macros work through a process called macro expansion, where the macro is expanded to its body code before the code is compiled.
+- Macros can also be more difficult to write and debug than functions, so they should be used judiciously.

 ## Matchers